George Elrick: Biography

-In 1948, he took a touring revue around Britain, and was asked by the BBC to stand in for two weeks as disc jockey on the morning record request show Housewives' Choice.
-The 'temporary' job lasted almost twenty years, as Elrick's Scottish accent and liberal use of catchphrases became highly popular.
-Memorably, he would sign off each show by singing the words 'I'll be with you all again tomorrow morning' to the (wordless) theme tune, and noting 'This is Mrs Elrick's wee son George saying thanks for your company – and cheerio!'.
+In 1948, Elrick took a touring revue around Britain, and was asked by the BBC to stand in for two weeks as disc jockey on the morning record request show Housewives' Choice.
+The "temporary" job lasted almost twenty years, as Elrick's Scottish accent and liberal use of catchphrases became highly popular.
+Memorably, he would sign off each show by singing the words "I'll be with you all again tomorrow morning" to the (wordless) theme tune, and noting "This is Mrs Elrick's wee son George saying thanks for your company – and cheerio!".

-In later years, he became something of an impresario and acted as an agent for numerous musicians, such as Mantovani.
+In later years, Elrick became something of an impresario and acted as an agent for numerous musicians, such as Mantovani.
 He was a member of the Grand Order of Water Rats, and was also a life member of the Variety Club of Great Britain.

 The singer Lena Martell was managed and produced by Elrick.
 This included a producing credit for her 1979 UK singles chart number one hit "One Day at a Time".

 Elrick was married and had a son.
 He published an autobiography, Housewives' Choice – The George Elrick Story.
-He died in 1999, aged 95.
+He died on 15 December 1999, aged 95.